rubak714/rubak714/README.md

 ---

-## 🛠️ Projects
+## ⚡Projects

-- 📄 **[Flask App with Docker & Jenkins](https://github.com/rubak714/Flask_App_with_Docker_Jenkins)** — Built and deployed a Flask application using Docker containers and Jenkins CI/CD pipelines.
+- 🛠️ **[Flask App with Docker & Jenkins](https://github.com/rubak714/Flask_App_with_Docker_Jenkins)** — Built and deployed a Flask application using Docker containers and Jenkins CI/CD pipelines.
-- 📄 **[Flask App on Kubernetes](https://github.com/rubak714/Flask_App_Kubernetes)** — Deployed a Flask application on a Kubernetes cluster with automated scaling and service management.
+- 🛠️ **[Flask App on Kubernetes](https://github.com/rubak714/Flask_App_Kubernetes)** — Deployed a Flask application on a Kubernetes cluster with automated scaling and service management.
-- 📄 **[Terraform Learning](https://github.com/rubak714/Terraform-Learning)** — Provisioned and managed cloud infrastructure using Terraform, showcasing Infrastructure as Code principles.
+- 🛠️ **[Terraform Learning](https://github.com/rubak714/Terraform-Learning)** — Provisioned and managed cloud infrastructure using Terraform, showcasing Infrastructure as Code principles.
-- 📄 **[Kubernetes with Helm, Prometheus & Grafana](https://github.com/rubak714/Kubernetes-with-Helm-and-Prometheus-Grafana)** — Automated Kubernetes deployments using Helm and integrated cluster monitoring with Prometheus and Grafana.
+- 🛠️ **[Kubernetes with Helm, Prometheus & Grafana](https://github.com/rubak714/Kubernetes-with-Helm-and-Prometheus-Grafana)** — Automated Kubernetes deployments using Helm and integrated cluster monitoring with Prometheus and Grafana.
-- 📄 **[Know about Kubernetes](https://github.com/rubak714/Know-about-Kubernetes)** — Learning-focused repository with detailed notes, resources, and examples to understand Kubernetes fundamentals.
+- 🛠️ **[Know about Kubernetes](https://github.com/rubak714/Know-about-Kubernetes)** — Learning-focused repository with detailed notes, resources, and examples to understand Kubernetes fundamentals.
-- 📄 **[Master’s Projects at German University](https://github.com/rubak714/Master-s-Projects-at-German-University)** — Collection of projects and research work completed during my master's program in Germany.
+- 🛠️ **[Master’s Projects at German University](https://github.com/rubak714/Master-s-Projects-at-German-University)** — Collection of projects and research work completed during my master's program in Germany.
 - 📄 **[All Certifications](https://github.com/rubak714/All-Certifications)** — Repository showcasing all completed certifications with details and proof of skills.

 ---